We regularly have members e-mail us relaying various stories and grievances about being banned by certain bookies.

 3) Place your fixed odds bets early where practicable.

+Not seconds before race start time.
 This allows the bookie time to manage their risk or exposure by betting back through corporates.
-As we've outlined previously, it often results in you obtaining the best price anyway (particularly when an SPbuffer is available).
+As we've outlined previously, it often results in you obtaining the best price anyway.

 If you usually only bet on certain sports, or certain days / meetings / venues, hopefully our services add another dimension to your betting portfolio which reduces the bookie's belief that you are specialising in anything in particular, and may even have the bookies believing you are just sitting around at home bored betting on the main racing events.